Studying the dog tail can help determine what breeds make up your pup if you have a mutt.

-One position is a high set, where the tail appears to be a natural extension of the dog’s back or topline.
+One position is a high set, where the tail is a natural extension of the dog’s back or topline.

 Sometimes the tail is set low, and the tail appears to begin below the top line.

-Like many dogs that hunt in packs, Terriers, Beagles, or Foxhounds have a high set tail.
+Like many dogs that hunt in packs, Terriers, Beagles, or Foxhounds have a high set tails.

-Sighthounds, such as Greyhounds, Whippets, and Afghan Hounds, have low set tails.
+Sighthounds like Greyhounds, Whippets, and Afghan Hounds have low set tails.

 Is your dog’s tail low set, whip-shaped with a slight curve?
 They could be Whippet, Wolfhound, or Ibizan Hound.

-A high set tail, sort of a natural extension of your mutt’s body, could be a hint to a scent hound ancestry.
-Perhaps your dog has a touch of Beagle, Fox Hound, or even Airedale.
+A high-set tail, a natural extension of your mutt’s body, could hint at a scent hound ancestry.
+Perhaps your dog has a touch of Beagle, Fox Hound, or Airedale.